brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 3 bht.md

 1. "With good reason does he recommend forbearance, as tending to promote the unity of the Spirit."
 2. "There can be no doubt that [the Spirit] alone makes us 'of one accord, of one mind,' and thus makes us one."
 3. "This unity, he tells us, is maintained by the bond of peace; for disputes frequently give rise to hatred and resentment."

+### Philip Schaff:
+1. "The unity is that effected by the Holy Spirit; not an outward uniformity, or hollow truce, or unholy compromise, but that unity of thought and feeling and effort among individual Christians which is produced by the indwelling of the same Spirit."
+2. "The main instruments in keeping it are the graces named in Ephesians 4:2.
+This is the basis of all real unity in the Church."
+3. "‘Peace ‘is the result of peace with God, and, binding Christians together, it is ‘a condition and symbol of that inner unity wrought by the indwelling Spirit of God’ (Alford)."

 ### Archibald T. Robertson:
 1. "The unity (την ενοτητα) [...] in N.T. only here and verse Ephesians 4:13."